blankoworld/makefly/README.md

 Note that Makefly use the [markdown format](http://daringfireball.net/projects/markdown/ "Learn more about Markdown format") for its posts.

+### Static files

+If you want to add some static files, just add them to the *static* directory.
+They will be copied in destination directory.

 ## Use it!

 After having created *makefly.rc* (from makefly.rc.example) and having created some posts, just do this: